ganeti/ganeti/doc/design-2.1.rst

 not manageable.

-In order to avoid this we plan to make OSes more customizable, by allowing each OS to declare a list of flavours which can be used to customize it.
-The flavours list is mandatory for new API OSes and must contain at least one supported flavour.
-When choosing the OS exactly one flavour will have to be specified, and will be encoded in the os name as <OS-name>+<flavour>.
+In order to avoid this we plan to make OSes more customizable, by allowing each OS to declare a list of variants which can be used to customize it.
+The variants list is mandatory and must be written, one variant per line, in the new "variants.list" file inside the main os dir.
+At least one supported variant must be supported.
+When choosing the OS exactly one variant will have to be specified, and will be encoded in the os name as <OS-name>+<variant>.
 As for today it will be possible to change an instance's OS at creation or install time.

-The 2.1 OS list will be the combination of each OS, plus its supported flavours.
-This will cause the name name proliferation to remain, but at least the internal OS code will be simplified to just parsing the passed flavour, without the need for symlinks or code duplication.
+The 2.1 OS list will be the combination of each OS, plus its supported variants.
+This will cause the name name proliferation to remain, but at least the internal OS code will be simplified to just parsing the passed variant, without the need for symlinks or code duplication.

-Also we expect the OSes to declare only "interesting" flavours, but to accept some non-declared ones which a user will be able to pass in by overriding the checks ganeti does.
-This will be useful for allowing some variations to be used without polluting the OS list (per-OS documentation should list all supported flavours).
-If a flavour which is not internally supported is forced through, the OS scripts should abort.
+Also we expect the OSes to declare only "interesting" variants, but to accept some non-declared ones which a user will be able to pass in by overriding the checks ganeti does.
+This will be useful for allowing some variations to be used without polluting the OS list (per-OS documentation should list all supported variants).
+If a variant which is not internally supported is forced through, the OS scripts should abort.

-In the future (post 2.1) we may want to move to full fledged orthogonal parameters for the OSes.
-In this case we envision the flavours to be moved inside of Ganeti and be associated with lists parameter->values associations, which will then be passed to the OS.
+In the future (post 2.1) we may want to move to full fledged parameters all orthogonal to each other (for example "architecture" (i386, amd64), "suite" (lenny, squeeze, ...), etc).
+(As opposed to the variant, which is a single parameter, and you need a different variant for all the set of combinations you want to support).
+In this case we envision the variants to be moved inside of Ganeti and be associated with lists parameter->values associations, which will then be passed to the OS.

 IAllocator changes
 ~~~~~~~~~~~~~~~~~~